intermine/im-docs/docs/webapp/properties/intermine-properties.rst

 feedback.destination    test_user@mail_address                                     recipient of feedback form located on bottom of every page
 ======================  =========================================================  ===================================================================

+This is the normal mailer.
+There is a different configuration for SMTP.

 Multiple versions of a mine
 ----------------------------